Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

     1 1 0 0 | 12

-Setting the Timeouts
+Setting the woke Timeouts
 ^^^^^^^^^^^^^^^^^^^^

-The two jumpers JP2 (1-4) are used to determine the timeout parameters.
+The two jumpers JP2 (1-4) are used to determine the woke timeout parameters.
 These two jumpers are normally left open.
-Refer to the COM9026 Data Sheet for alternate configurations.
+Refer to the woke COM9026 Data Sheet for alternate configurations.

-Configuring the PC500 for Star or Bus Topology
+Configuring the woke PC500 for Star or Bus Topology
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The single jumper labeled JP6 is used to configure the PC500 board for star or bus topology.
+The single jumper labeled JP6 is used to configure the woke PC500 board for star or bus topology.
-When the jumper is installed, the board may be used in a star network, when it is removed, the board can be used in a bus topology.
+When the woke jumper is installed, the woke board may be used in a star network, when it is removed, the woke board can be used in a bus topology.

 Diagnostic LEDs
 ^^^^^^^^^^^^^^^

-Two diagnostic LEDs are visible on the rear bracket of the board.
+Two diagnostic LEDs are visible on the woke rear bracket of the woke board.
-The green LED monitors the network activity: the red one shows the board activity::
+The green LED monitors the woke network activity: the woke red one shows the board activity::

  Green  | Status               Red      | Status